zoff-kollektiv/cifar/data/pages/home/mission-statement.md

 ---
 title: >-
-  Kleptocrats steal billions of Euros from their citizens every year.
-The European Union is trying to help the people of Tunisia, Egypt and Ukraine by imposing sanctions that freeze the assets of the corrupt people who ruled them.
+  With the help of their corrupt networks, kleptocrats steal billions of Euros from their citizens every year.
+The European Union has imposed misappropriation sanctions against high level officials and other persons suspected of corruption in Egypt, Tunisia and Ukraine that freeze their assets.
-countriesTitle: Sanctioned people by countries
+countriesTitle: Sanctioned people by country
-buttonLabel: Browse all people
+buttonLabel: Browse all sanctioned people
 buttonLink: /persons/all/
 sort: 0
 ---
-We are documenting the persons under sanction and analyzing sanctions as a tool against corruption.
+We are documenting the people under these sanctions and analysing sanctions as a tool against corruption.